Yaachaka/C_book_solutions/Chap15_Writing Large Programs/knkcch15readme.txt

 for PRINT_DEBUG to have the desired effect?
 Justify your answer.

 @@@@ Exercise 5 (Section 15.4): knkcch15e05:*************************************
-Suppose that a program consists of three source files—main.c, f1.c, and f2. c—plus
-two header files, f1.h and f2.h.
+Suppose that a program consists of three source files—main.c, f1.c, and f2.c—plus two header files, f1.h and f2.h.
 All three source files include f1.h, but only f1.c and f2.c include f2.h.
 Write a makefile for this program, assuming that the compiler is gcc and that the executable file is to be named demo.